joeshen123/GSK-Spring-Semester-Rotation-and-class-notes/GSK_Spring_Notes/GSK-Spring-Notes-missing-two-lec.markdown

 * Kit (stem cell factor) can act through PI3K pathway

-* ***PI3K pathway controls cell size***
+***PI3K pathway controls cell size***

 - chico (IRS) mutants are smaller
 - chico is cell autonomous(determined by genotypes)
 - Pten mutant clones are larger
 - Inr and pten double overexpression is normal (pten is downstream of Inr)
 - pten and Akt double mutants are viable.
 - TSC1 downstream of InR and Akt but synergestically with Pten (non-linear)

-* ***Pten and Brain Development***
+***Pten and Brain Development***

 - Pten conditional KO brain cells are bigger(cell number does not change)

+***PIP3 akt Independent function***

+- pip3 and chemotaxisis
+- pten -/- move less than wt cell, although in a correct directon
+- pten -/- has multiple protrusions, confused where to go.
+- pten is highly associated with matestasis also

+***Hippo Pathway***

+- hippo mutant fat cells.
+(Indicates another growth regulator)
-  -
+- Overexpress hippo small wing
+- hippo is not involved in PI3K pathway
+- wts is downstream of hippo
+- loss of yorkie small eye, overexpression yorkie large eyes
+- Activation of Hippo pathway inhibits Yki (inhibit cell death, promote cell growth and regulate cell cycle)
+- Overexpression of YAP1 induces liver growth
+- Force (Mechanical state) regulate YAP localization

+***Cell Competition***

+- Minute mutants slow growing but normal wing size
+- minute mitotic clones never cross the line (can not cross the anterior and posterior lines)
+- A single mitotic recombination cell (Minute +) has advantage and takes over half of the wing